rainman456/solana_dappTreasury/README.md

 ## Solana Wallet Address

-**Wallet Address**: `[Insert your Solana wallet address here]`
+**Wallet Address**: `9JrvTEYhmiMteeWz7h9XtsFdufYHa5tzJLCSk7C9Fgob`

 ## Feedback on Código Platform

-[Insert your feedback on the Código platform here.
-Example: "Código’s AI code generation was intuitive and saved time by producing accurate Anchor boilerplate.
-The integrated Solana tools streamlined development, though I encountered minor issues with debugging complex logic.
-Suggestions include improving error messages in the CIDL generator."]
+Código’s AI code generation was intuitive and saved time by producing accurate Anchor boilerplate.
+The integrated Solana tools streamlined development, though I encountered a lot issues with debugging complex logic , bigger codebases and also code generation.I solve these problems by making sure Código’s AI understood the pattern and program structure and goals of my programs codebase including the typescript unit tests files and also making sure it followed the same working pattern if it didn't work the code was comprehensively debugged.

 ## Usage
 T